Jojosito/MUS-X/README.md

 'RM' adjusts the volume of the ring modulator (multiplication of oscillator 1 and 2).

 Every parameter (except sync) is CV controllable.
 There are two 'V/Oct' inputs, one for each oscillator.
-You can use the Tune module to add the common tune controls.
+You can use the 'Tune' module to add tuning controls.
-'Out' outputs the mix of oscillator 2, oscillator 1 and the ring modulator.
+'Out' outputs the mix of oscillator 1, oscillator 2 and the ring modulator.

 The oscillators use a naive implementation, which is quite CPU friendly, and can therefore be massively oversampled.
 This is especially useful if you want to emulate analog crossmod without aliasing.